slampalo/misc/cheatsheet.md

 >
 > - read (4), written (2), executed (1) by the User;
 > - read (4) and written (2) by the Group;
-> - read (4) by Others,
+> - read (4) by Others.
->   its mode would be 7 (User) 6 (Group) 4 (Others),
+>
->   and here is the command: `chmod 764 TEST_FILE`
+> Then its mode would be 7 (User) 6 (Group) 4 (Others) and here is the command: `chmod 764 TEST_FILE`.
->   type `stat TEST_FILE`and you should see (0764/-rwxrw-r--) at the Access field
+> Type `stat TEST_FILE`and you should see (0764/-rwxrw-r--) at the Access field
 > (In fact, symbolic mode is simple.
 As shown, -rwxrw-r-- is the mode of the TEST_FILE in the symbolic format.
 The first position is the type of the file, then we can separate the remaining into three groups.
 The first group represents the permission for the User, the second for the Group, and the third for the Others.
 The first position of each group is the permission to read (r) that file , the second the permission to write (w), the third the permission to execute (x).)

 `echo "CONTENT"` = Print content to standard output (terminal by default)
 - `echo "CONTENT" > FILE` Write content to file